Draw A Rectangle - Demo 02

 Draw Paddles

-To set the color, we will use “glColor3f”. “glColor3f” sets a global variable, which makes it the color to be used for the subsequently-drawn graphical shape(s).
-Given that the background will be black, lets make the first paddle purple, and a second paddle yellow.
+The black screen from demo01 is not particularly interesting, so let’s draw something, say, two rectangles.
+To do this, we need to figure out what colors to use, and the positions of the rectangles in NDC. “glColor3f” is a function sets a global variable, which makes it the color to be used for the subsequently-drawn graphical shape(s).
+Lets make the first paddle purple, and a second paddle yellow.

 To specify the corners of the rectangle, “glBegin(GL_QUADS)” tells OpenGL that we will soon specify 4 vertices, (i.e. points) which define the quadrilateral.
 The vertices will be specified by calling “glVertex2f” 4 times.